dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/walkthrough-hosting-wpf-content-in-win32.md

 <a name="basic_procedure"></a>
 ## The Basic Procedure
- This section outlines the basic procedure you use to host [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content in a Win32 window.
+ This section outlines the basic procedure you use to host WPF content in a Win32 window.
 The remaining sections explain the details of each step.

- The key to hosting [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content on a Win32 window is the <xref:System.Windows.Interop.HwndSource> class.
-This class wraps the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content in a Win32 window, allowing it to be incorporated into your [!INCLUDE[TLA#tla_ui](../../../includes/tlasharptla-ui-md.md)] as a child window.
-The following approach combines the Win32 and [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] in a single application.
+ The key to hosting WPF content on a Win32 window is the <xref:System.Windows.Interop.HwndSource> class.
+This class wraps the WPF content in a Win32 window, allowing it to be incorporated into your WPF in a single application.

-1. Implement your [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] content as a managed class.
+1. Implement your WPF content as a managed class.

 2. Implement a Windows application with C++/CLI.
 If you are starting with an existing application and unmanaged C++ code, you can usually enable it to call managed code by changing your project settings to include the `/clr` compiler flag.